infracost/infracost/CONTRIBUTING.md

   - for data transferred, where you pay for the data per GB, then use `GB`.
 For storage, where you pay per GB per month, then use `GB-months`.
 You'll probably see that the Cloud Pricing API's units to use a similar logic.
 The AWS pricing pages sometimes use a different one than their own pricing API, in that case the pricing API is a better guide.

-- unit multiplier: when adding a `costComponent`, set the `UnitMultiplier` to 1 unless the price is for a large number, e.g. set it to `1000000` if the price should be shown "per 1M requests" in the output.
+  - unit multiplier: when adding a `costComponent`, set the `UnitMultiplier` to 1 except:

+	- If the price is for a large number.
+E.g. set `Unit: "1M requests", UnitMultilpler: 1000000` if the price should be shown "per 1M requests" in the output.

+	- If the price is for billing in Unit-hours but best understood in Unit-months.
+E.g. set `Unit: "GB", UnitMultipler: schema.HourToMonthUnitMultiplier` to show "per GB" in the output.

 - tiers in names: use the K postfix for thousand, M for million, B for billion and T for trillion, e.g. "Requests (first 300M)" and "Messages (first 1B)".
 Use the words "first", "next" and "over" when describing tiers.
 Units should not be included in brackets unless the cost component relates to storage or data transfer, e.g. "Storage (first 1TB)    GB" is more understandable than "Storage (first 1K)    GB" since users understand terabytes and petabytes.
 You should be able to use the `CalculateTierBuckets` method for calculating tier buckets.